 Available screening formats:

-Single of multi-channel HD digital video in portrait or landscape orientation.
-Source format: DV Pal 720×576, HD versions available.
+Single or multi-channel HD digital video in portrait or landscape orientation, on a projector or multiple screens.
+Source format: 1280×720, HD versions available.

 Concept: Alexander Hamilton & Richard Ashrowan, Camera, sound & editing: Richard Ashrowan.

 Deepest thanks to Krzysztof Noworyta and Ajka Mroczkowska for facilitating the Poland trip.